55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 No matter what this mix looks like for your practice, here’s the deal:

-Grammar matters.
+Grammar matters:

 Yes, when people rant about politics or whatever in online forms and social media posts and comments, they often butcher the English language.
 And it’s considered rather pedantic (and generally pointless…) to bring this to their attention.

-But your professional branding is different!
+But your professional branding is different:

 You need to portray yourself—and (by default) your practice—with professionalism.
 Fair or not, people WILL judge you negatively if your website and social media accounts (etc.) are rife with grammatical errors.

-25. Show some personality
+25. Show Some Personality

 Being perceived as an expert in your field is essential.
 Even better is having a brand that is likable and people can relate to—and this is where personality enters the picture.

 If you are familiar with acclaimed author and speaker Simon Sinek’s classic book Start with Why, you know that people make decisions with the emotional parts of their brains.
-Sure, logic is factored into the equation, but emotion drives action.
+Sure, logic is factored into the equation, but emotion drives action

 No time to read Sinek’s book?
 Check out this popular video of his TED Talk!